If your child struggles with any of these skills, we can help.

 M.S. in Speech: Emerson College

 Karen is a certified speech-language pathologist with many years of experience evaluating and designing interventions for students who exhibit a range of language, learning, and social communication challenges.
 For many years, she was a partner in a multi-disciplinary private practice where she worked closely with families, mentored staff specialists, and developed new programs to meet community needs.

-As Director of Programs and Services, Karen oversees and coordinates all of our programs, and she works closely with families to help identify and prioritize appropriate supports for students.
+As Co-Director of Clinical Operations, Karen oversees and coordinates all of our therapeutic language services, and she works closely with families to identify and prioritize the instructional needs of students.

 B.A. in Psychology: Bucknell University